 The accompanying notes from 1 to 53 form an integral part of these Consolidated Financial Statements.
-As per our report of even date attached

-Additional disclosures as required by Paragraph 6 to SEBI circular No. CIR/IMD/DF/146/2016

-Net Distributable Cash Flows (NDCF) pursuant to guidance under Paragraph 6 to SEBI circular No. CIR/IMD/DF/146/2016
+Additional disclosures as required by Paragraph 6 to SEBI circular No. CIR/IMD/DF/146/2016 Net Distributable Cash Flows (NDCF) pursuant to guidance under Paragraph 6 to SEBI circular No. CIR/IMD/ DF/146/2016